Biden transition and vaccine hopes drive up stocks, oil and bitcoin

 “Markets have been constrained by very high levels of uncertainty on the U.S. political front and around vaccines for weeks, so with those two going away investors are considering the prospect of a return to normality in 2021,” said Emmanuel Cau, head of European equity strategy at Barclays.

-Futures for the S&P 500 rose 0.7% in early European trading hours, putting the 49-country MSCI world stocks index on course to set a new record high later.
+Futures for the S&P 500 rose 0.8% in European trading hours, putting the 49-country MSCI world stocks index on course to set a record high later.

-Japan’s Nikkei jumped 2.5% to its highest level since May 1991 overnight, with energy, real estate and financial shares leading the advance. [.T]
+Later on Tuesday, Biden and Vice President-elect Kamala Harris are expected to formally introduce their appointments to critical national security and foreign policy positions in Wilmington, Delaware.

 Asia-Pacific shares outside Japan had ticked up 0.4%.
 Australia’s S&P/ASX 200 was 1.26% stronger, touching its highest level in almost nine months, with energy stocks leading the pack there.

-Seoul’s Kospi was 0.6% higher as was Hong Kong’s Hang Seng which rose 0.4%.
-China blue-chips were an outlier however, edging down 0.6%, as investors booked profits following recent strong gains.
+Chinese blue chips were an outlier among positive Asian shares, edging down 0.6%, as investors booked profits following recent strong gains.

 RISK ON

+The progress made on COVID-19 vaccines helped drive risk appetite, as investors looked past short-term economic pain from the pandemic to a brighter 2021.

+The South African rand and the Russian rouble extended this week’s winning run.
+MSCI’s index of emerging markets equities held the 32-month high reached in the previous session.

-The New Zealand dollar was among the currency gainers, rising as much as 0.9% to a two-year high of $0.6986 as its central bank said house prices, which have been storming higher this year, could be included in its inflation basket.
+The New Zealand dollar was also among the currency gainers, rising as much as 0.9% to a two-year high of $0.6986 as its central bank said house prices, which have been climbing higher this year, could be included in its inflation basket.

-The euro was gaining towards $1.19 again and the dollar index, which tracks the greenback against a basket of six major rivals, nudged down to 92.242. [/FRX]
+The euro was gaining towards $1.19 again and the dollar index, which tracks the dollar against a basket of six major currencies, nudged down to 92.242.

-Bitcoin hit $19,000 for the first time in nearly three years, homing in on its all-time high of just under $20,000 as demand for assets perceived as resistant to inflation grows.
+Bitcoin broke past $19,000 for the first time in nearly three years, as demand for assets perceived as resistant to inflation grows.

-Also spurred on by the vaccine hopes, oil reached levels not seen since before the coronavirus began to spread rapidly in March and decimated demand.
+Also spurred on by the vaccine hopes, oil reached levels not seen since before the coronavirus pandemic began to spread in March.

 “Progress on developing and distributing a vaccine de-risks the path back to normal for oil markets,” said Stephen Innes, chief global markets strategist at financial services firm Axi.

-Adding to the positive near-term tone in markets was better than expected economic news from Germany, where gross domestic product grew by a record 8.5% in the third quarter as household spending recovered.
-The reading marked an upward revision to an earlier flash estimate of 8.2% growth.

-The Ifo institute’s survey of business morale pointed to fears of a recession to come, however, as the business climate index fell to 90.7 from a downwardly revised 92.5 in October.
+Amid the gains on Tuesday, however, were some reminders of how the COVID-19 pandemic is inflicting economic pain.
+Germany’s gross domestic product grew by a record 8.5% in the third quarter, but the Ifo institute’s survey of business morale pointed to fears of a recession to come as the index fell to 90.7 from a downwardly revised 92.5 in October.

+The Turkish lira fell almost 1.5% to trade at 7.9899 per dollar, its weakest since Nov.
+11, as new coronavirus restrictions began and investors look for signs of sustained central bank support.

 In the bond markets, the yield on the U.S. benchmark 10-year notes rose slightly to 0.87% as did those on most European government bonds.
-Germany’s 10-year yield was up 1 basis point to -0.57% in early trade.
+Germany’s 10-year yield was up 1 basis point to -0.58% in morning trade.

-Reporting by Lawrence White, Julie Zhu and Katanga Johnson; editing by Shri Navaratnam, Philippa Fletcher and Nick Macfie; For Reuters Live Markets blog on European and UK stock markets, please click on: [LIVE/]
+Reporting by Lawrence White, Julie Zhu and Katanga Johnson; editing by Shri Navaratnam, Philippa Fletcher, Nick Macfie, Larry King; For Reuters Live Markets blog on European and UK stock markets, please click on: [LIVE/]

 Our Standards: The Thomson Reuters Trust Principles.